oracle/bots-node-sdk/MESSAGE_MODEL.md

   }
 };
 ```
-Since the skill might use multiple channels, we only send the adaptve card for the `msteams` channel.
+Because the skill might use multiple channels, only send the adaptve card for the `msteams` channel.
 The actual adaptive card payload is defined in `card.json`, which looks like this:

 ```javascript